 Key: utm_campaign Value: fall_sale

-You can target any of the parameters, not only the utm_source.
+However, you can target any of the parameters, not only the utm_source.

-For example, if you wanted to show optins only to visitors who were referred from your Adwords campaign for your fall sale (as opposed to those referred from an Adwords campaign for free shipping), you can use the utm_campaign parameter instead.
+For example, if you wanted to show campaigns only to visitors who were referred from your Adwords campaign for your fall sale (as opposed to those referred from an Adwords campaign for free shipping), you can use the utm_campaign parameter instead.

 The examples above use the condition “exactly matches.”
 You also have the following options: